(01/20/13) (02/02/13) (05/04/13)

 The Bottom Line

-There's no question that Mighty Quinn's Barbeque has quickly established itself as one of the best barbecue (okay, barbeque) joints in New York City.
-Mighty Quinn's Barbeque is already one of my favorite destinations for barbecue and I can't wait to go back again.
+There's no question that Mighty Quinn's Barbeque has quickly established itself as one of the best barbecue (okay, barbeque) joints in New York City if not the best.
+Mighty Quinn's Barbeque is already one of my favorite destinations for barbecue and I can't wait to go back.
 It's reason to be excited about barbecue again.

 Serious Eats review of Mighty Quinn's Barbeque